2nd Infantry Division (United States): Reorganization

 After the armistice, the division remained in Korea until 1954, when it was reduced to near zero strength, the colors were transferred to Fort Lewis, Washington, Georgia and, in October 1954, the 44th Infantry Division was reflagged as the Second.

 In September 1956, the division deployed to Alaska, with the division headquarters at Fort Richardson, as part of an Operation Gyroscope deployment (soldiers and families, no equipment), switching places with the 71st Infantry Division (which was reflagged as the 4th Infantry Division upon its arrival at Fort Lewis).

 On 8 November 1957, it was announced that the division was to be inactivated.
 However, in the spring of 1958, it was announced that the division would be reorganizing at Fort Benning.
-Division elements were reorganized into two infantry battle groups (the 1-9 IN and the 1-23 IN) that would remain in Alaska as separate units, eventually reorganizing in 1963 as infantry battalions, as the 4-9 IN and the 4-23 IN, assigned to the 171st and 172nd Infantry Brigades, respectively.
+Two infantry battle groups remained in Alaska as separate units: the 1st Battle Group, 9th Infantry Regiment and the 1st Battle Group, 23rd Infantry Regiment).
+They were eventually reorganized in 1963 as infantry battalions, the 4-9 Infantry and the 4-23 Infantry assigned to the 171st and 172nd Infantry Brigades, respectively.

 In June 1958, the division was reorganized at Fort Benning, Georgia, as a Pentomic Division, having reflagged the 10th Infantry Division upon the latter's return from Germany.
-The division's three infantry regiments (the 9th, 23rd and 38th) were inactivated, with their elements reorganized into five infantry battle groups (the 2-9 IN, 2-23 IN, 1-87 IN, 2-1 IN and the 1-11 IN).
-Initially serving as a training division, it was designated as a Strategic Army Corps (STRAC) unit in March 1962.
+The division's three infantry regiments (the 9th, 23rd and 38th) were inactivated, with their elements reorganized into five infantry battle groups (the 2nd Battle Group, 1st Infantry (2-1 INF); 2-9 INF; 1-11 INF; 2-23 INF; and the 1-87 INF).
+Initially serving as a training division, it was designated as a Strategic Army Corps formation in March 1962.